gerekper/ganjaking/wp-content/plugins/woocommerce-waitlist/readme.txt

 == Changelog ==

+2022.09.06 - Version 2.3.4
+* Fix: Raw HTML ouputting on user account waitlist page

 2022.08.15 - Version 2.3.3
-Fix: Users not always logged in correctly after account created
+* Fix: Users not always logged in correctly after account created
-Fix: Waitlist not updating for private products
+* Fix: Waitlist not updating for private products
-Fix: SQL optimised for custom exporter
+* Fix: SQL optimised for custom exporter
-Added: Filter around shortcode depending on product type
+* Added: Filter around shortcode depending on product type
-Added: Security improvements
+* Added: Security improvements
-Added: Variable products excluded from account template (in case of accidentally joining parent waitlist)
+* Added: Variable products excluded from account template (in case of accidentally joining parent waitlist)

 2021.12.17
 * Fix: Added function to switch locale during AJAX calls to avoid inconsistency when a logged in user has a different locale than the one globally set